-The famouse Lebanese author Gibran Khalil Gibran used to say that the orient begins where the toillets smell and people drink boza.
+The famous Lebanese author Gibran Khalil Gibran used to say that the orient begins where people drink boza.
 Now hundred years later, we are no longer talking of the orient as such little more does any one mention this wonderous drink that could be sampled only in Bulgaria and Turkey called boza.
-For me however, boza goes well together only with one thing – bulgarian banitza or burek.
+For me however, boza goes well together only with one thing – Bulgarian banitza or burek.
 This lovely multi-layered pastry affair has so many flavour variations and could be enjoyed warm or called anytime of the day.
-Only the west balkan countries and Turkey really know how to roll their sleeves and make this wonderouse delight that taste nowhere better than home.
-And home is where I grew up whatching how my mother wowed every special guest by throwing this thin dough pastry to stretch over her head over and over again until seethrough thin cheets were ready to fold into a delicious burek.
+Only the west Balkan countries and Turkey really know how to roll their sleeves and make this wonderous delight that taste nowhere better than home.
+And home is where I grew up watching how my mother wowed every special guest by throwing this thin dough pastry to stretch over her head over and over again until see-through thin sheets were ready to fold into a delicious burek.

 I have learned a lot ever since.
-I have tried tested french culinary techniques shapping marvelous creations with ease, yet still throwing the thin burek sheets to stretch over my head remains an unachievable mystery.
-Luckily there are other means to achieving the same goal and my carefully descriped simple steps below may guide you in preparing your own home made burek with ease.
+I have tried tested French culinary techniques shaping marvelous creations with ease, yet still throwing the thin burek sheets to stretch over my head remains an unachievable mystery.
+Luckily there are other means to achieving the same goal and my carefully described simple steps below may guide you in preparing your own home made burek with ease.

 - 300ml lukewarm water

 - 1tbsp oil

 - 100g butter (or margarine)

 1. In a large bowl or jar mix together the lukewarm water, the table spoon of oil and the tea spoon of vinegar.